ICTS Pilot Award Funding

 Purpose: To encourage early exploration of high-risk translational research ideas focused on emerging areas of basic and applied science with clear relevance to clinical application.

-Principal Investigators (PIs) must be full time UCI faculty from any school or discipline; junior faculty are especially encouraged to apply, but established investigators pursuing novel research lines are also welcome.
+Principal Investigators (PIs) must be full time UCI faculty from any school or discipline; junior and mid-career faculty are especially encouraged to apply, but established investigators pursuing novel research lines are also welcome.
 Faculty from the Children’s Hospital of Orange County (CHOC) and the Long Beach VA* are also encouraged to apply.
-If CHOC and VA applicants do not have a joint UCI faculty appointment, their proposals must have a UCI CO-PI.
+If CHOC and VA applicants do not have a joint UCI faculty appointment, their proposals must have a UCI co-PI.

 *All awards to CHOC and VA will occur via a subcontract; no overhead costs will be provided.

 Clinical Translational Science Projects, currently not funded and aimed at obtaining preliminary results for a full application for extramural funds, are considered eligible.
 Emphasis will be placed on innovation and transformative potential of submitted proposals.
 The content of proposals, while obviously linked to applicants’ current research, should demonstrate a clear evolution towards novel, relevant, and untested research areas.

 A clinical translational science project is defined as any project aimed at accelerating the transition from discoveries arising from laboratory, clinical, or population studies into clinical applications.
 Note that in addition to traditional research studies, these awards are also open to proposals to pilot innovations in translational workforce development and training, new strategies for accelerating the research process, or new approaches to recruiting participants into clinical trials from challenging populations (e.g., patients in a NICU or underrepresented populations).